4 Steps to Becoming a Geriatric Nurse

 Geriatric nurses need to maintain a current resident nurse’s license.
 Renewing an RN license requires an application, a certain number of continuing education units (CEU), and a nominal fee.

 Each state has specific renewal requirements.
 It is important to check with the board of nursing prior to applying for license renewal.

 If the RN license is part of a compact nursing license, the CEU requirement will be for the state of permanent residence.
 Some states require CEUs related to child abuse, narcotics, and/or pain management.

 RN-BC nurses are required to complete specific CEUs to maintain certification.
 The continuing education hours can also be used for nursing license recertification.

-Adult-Gerontology NPs have different duties depending on if they are primary or acute care, but they can include:
+Adult-gerontology NPs have different duties depending on whether they are primary or acute care, but they can include:

 - Analyzing patients' health histories, symptoms, and diagnostic information to develop diagnoses and treatment plans

 For more information on adult gerontology nurse practitioners, check out our guide!

 According to the Bureau of Labor Statistics, the median pay for nurse practitioners in 2022 was 177,400 per year, or $60.53 per hour.
 Unfortunately, the BLS does not differentiate between different types of Nurse Practitioners.